 The benefits of cinnamon oil include the following:

 Cooking: Some people add cinnamon oil while they are cooking.
-Cinnamon oil obtained from the leaves contains a compound named cinnamaldehyde, which is an excellent flavoring agent.
+The oil obtained from the leaves contains a compound named cinnamaldehyde, which is an excellent flavoring agent.

 Room freshener: The pleasant aroma of cinnamon oil makes it a very effective as a room freshener.
 It is often added to potpourris.